Plymouth and District Table Tennis Club

 6. CLASSIFICATION OF MEMBERSHIP.

 (b) League membership will be open to all members who wish to play in the Plymouth & District Table Tennis League.
-Associate membership is open to all those wishing to play table tennis on a recreational basis only.
-An Associate member can change to a League member at any time with no extra fee being charged by the Club although they will have to pay the appropriate Table Tennis England Player Registration Fee.
+A member can change to a League member at any time with no extra fee being charged by the Club however the appropriate TTE fee will need to be paid.

-7. CLUB MEETINGS.
+7. EXECUTIVE COMMITTEE MEETINGS.

-8. ANNUAL GENERAL MEETINGS.
+8. ANNUAL GENERAL MEETING (AGM)

-9. EXTRAORDINARY GENERAL MEETING.
+9. EXTRAORDINARY GENERAL MEETING (EGM).

 10. DISCLOSURES.